All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weight loss medication for people over 300 lbs: compare GLP-1 options, understand surgery alternatives, and build a realistic plan for significant weight loss.

 Weight loss medication for people over 300 lbs fills a critical gap that existed for decades: an effective treatment between "try harder" and "have surgery."
 Until recently, adults with severe obesity had two options: lifestyle modification (which produces 3 to 5% weight loss on average and fails long-term for most people at this weight) or bariatric surgery (effective but invasive, expensive, and not available or desired by everyone).
 GLP-1 medications now occupy a powerful middle ground, producing 15 to 22% weight loss through weekly injections.
-For someone at 300+ pounds, that is 45 to 77 pounds of medically supervised, sustained weight loss.
+For someone at 300+ pounds, that's 45 to 77 pounds of medically supervised, sustained weight loss.

-The Treatment Landscape for Severe Obesity
+the Treatment space for Severe Obesity

 Approach Avg.
 Weight Loss Invasiveness Reversible?
 Cost